bruce-tonkin/hello-world/README.md

 7. wildfire - There is a FME job somewhere, that populates this folder.
 Once we find the job and stop it, this folder can be removed as it is no longer used.

-NOTE: Any folder that has a file called Thumbs.db, will cause the Jenkins job to fail.
+NOTE: Any folder that has a file called Thumbs.db, will cause the Jenkins job to fail when doing the xcopy of the data.
 Windows puts a hold in this file when on the OS.
+To find the guilty file run the copy command on the server, but you need to adjust the parameters so you can locate the error. xcopy